dcoellarb/TenPinBowlingChallenge/README.md

 # To run test
 mvn test

+# Bonus tasks completed
+I did use streams and lambdas as explained bellow, in particular i use stream to process the game, meaning all the steps from reading the file to get the playes structure stored.

+I also used lambdas for those streams but also so iterate through some collections.

 # Description of the Solution
 To resolve this challenge i model a few classes to represent distinct entities of the solution: TenPinBowlingGame, Player, Throw and Chance